What are the main market drivers for gold in 2023? Why is investing in gold still a crucial asset for investors?

 There are increasing signals that inflation is globally slowing down.
 In the US the official inflation data declined from 9.1% to 7.1% in recent months.
 Europe is slightly behind on this trend, but it should follow soon.

-This would reduce the pressure on the Federal Reserve, the European Central Bank and other central banks to continue their hawkish monetary policies.
+This should reduce the pressure on central banks like the Fed or ECB to continue with their current approach.
 A progressive return to dovish monetary policies may represent a bullish catalyst for gold.

 Central banks buying gold

-The World Gold Council data has shown that the demand for bullion coming from central banks strongly increased in 2022, reaching its highest level since 1967.
+The World Gold Council data has shown that the demand for bullion coming from central banks strongly increased in 2022.
+It reached its highest level since 1967.
 In the third quarter of last year alone, central bank buying reached 400 tonnes.

-The geopolitical scenario remains complicated, with a particular focus on the Russia-Ukraine conflict which remains ongoing.
-For the time being, the rally in the price of energy seems to have stopped, but uncertainty remains just around the corner.
+The geopolitical scenario remains complicated.
+The situation between Russia and Ukraine looks set to continue.
+For the time being, the rally in the price of energy seems to have stopped.
+Yet, uncertainty persists just around the corner.

 In 2023 there are also recessionary risks, which could trigger further geopolitical risks.
 We should also mention the return of COVID-19, which hit China with another wave at the end of 2022.
 Add to this, the risk of new restrictions and further delays to supply chains.